-Our MSc programs in biology are heavily weighted towards research as graduate students work closely with faculty supervisors to produce research that makes a difference in people’s lives.
-You can pursue an MSc in biology or also specialize in bioinformatics, chemical and environmental toxicology or data science.
-Faculty in the Department of Biology also have extensive experience and do cutting-edge research in the field of biochemistry.
+Our MSc programs in Biology are heavily weighted towards research as graduate students work closely with faculty supervisors to produce research that makes a difference in people’s lives.

 Graduate students benefit from our membership in the Ottawa-Carleton Institute for Biology (OCIB) which is joint research-intensive collaboration with the University of Ottawa.
 The Institute is one of the largest centres in Canada for graduate studies and research in the biological sciences.
 Learn more about Ottawa-Carleton Joint Institutes.